MaxGrtz/bayesian-inference/README.md

 It is possible to provide a list of constraining bijectors on construction of the model, which allows for computations on an unconstrained space.

-If no such list is defined, default bijectors for each prior are chosen.
+If no such list is defined, default bijectors for each parameter are chosen.

+&nbsp;

-### 1.3.
+## 1.3.
 Run Inference Algorithm of Choice

 With this simple setup, you can now use either MCMC or variational inference to do Bayesian inference.

+&nbsp;

-#### 1.3.1.
+### 1.3.1.
 Run MCMC (e.g. with No-U-Turn Sampler with dual averaging stepsize adaptation)

 Note that the transition kernel may have various additional parameters.
 Here we use just the defaults and only provide the stepsize adaptation kernel.